zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 This is English as a Second Language Podcast episode 626.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode that will help you improve your English even fast er than just listening.
+Go there to download a Learning Guide for this episode that will help you improve your English even fast er than just listening.

 This episode is called “Wiring Money (or sending money el ectronically) to Another Country.”
 It’s dialogue between Mahmoud and Sharon using a lot of vocabulary you would need to know in sending wires.
 Let’s get started.